KuhlTime/bachelor-thesis/content/05_system_design.md

 <!-- TODO: Size all images to fit -->

 For the whole application I have come up with a complex data model.
 I have tried to capture the most relevant information and created room for expansion where necessary.
 Inside the data model distinctions between the actual entity and nested type interfaces are being made.
-The nested objects provide further structure thought the application, but unlike the entities these types are always stored inside an entity and therefor are not directly referenceable by any other object inside the database.
+The nested objects provide further structure throughout the application, but unlike the entities these types are always stored inside an entity and therefor are not directly referenceable by any other object inside the database.

 <!-- TODO: Add source (Eigene Darstellung) -->
 <!-- TODO: Update -->